gohugoio/hugo/content/en/variables/site.md

 The following is a list of site-level (aka "global") variables.
 Many of these variables are defined in your site's [configuration file][config], whereas others are built into Hugo's core for convenient usage in your templates.

+## Get the Site object from a partial

+All the methods below, e.g. `.Site.RegularPages` can also be reached via the global `site` function, e.g. `site.RegularPages`, which can be handy in partials where the `Page` object isn't easily available. {{< new-in "0.53.0" >}}.

 ## Site Variables List

 .Site.AllPages